Anna Quincy Waterston

 Artwork Description

 Edmonia Lewis often carved portraits of her patrons, either for a commission or as an expression of thanks.
-This piece depicts the poet Anna Quincy Waterston who, with her husband Reverend Robert C. Waterston, helped Lewis raise the money to pay for the first marbles she carved in Rome.
-The sculpture shows an elegant woman with a composed expression and a hint of a smile.
+This piece memorializes Helen Waterson the daughter of the poet and abolitionist Anna Quincy Waterston and Reverend Robert C. Waterston, who died at age seventeen.
+The Watersons helped Lewis raise the funds to pay for the first marbles she carved in Rome.
+The sculpture shows an elegant young woman with a composed expression and a hint of a smile.
 The elaborate hairstyle and decorative clothing suggest a lady of wealth and importance in nineteenth-century society.